aishahsenin/SprixAlgo/README.txt

 12/11/2015
 Complete these diagrams before the weekends (before 14/11/2015)
-- Requirements specification [in progress]
+- Requirements specification [done.]
+- UML case diagram
 - UML Class diagram
 - Interface diagram ?
-- Flowchart of the software [in progress]
+- Flowchart of the software [done. to add into report]

 To complete during the weekends (14/11/2015 & 15/11/2015)
 - Algorithms of the animations (Psuedo code)